This is the multi-page printable view of this section. Click here to print.

 Minimums

-• Each developer integrates tested changes to the trunk at least daily.
+• Daily integration of tested changes to the trunk

 Good

-• New work requires less than 2 days from start to delivery
+• New work delivered in less than 2 days

 • Less than 5% of changes require remediation